Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 Can facials reverse sun damage completely?

-Facials significantly reduce the visible signs of photoaging, including dark spots, uneven tone, and fine lines.
+Facials can significantly improve the look of photoaging, including dark spots, uneven tone, and fine lines.
 Complete reversal depends on damage severity, treatment consistency, and daily SPF use to prevent further harm.

 What at-home products support facial results for sun damage?

-Daily broad-spectrum SPF 15+, Vitamin C serum, and retinol are the core at-home products that reinforce professional facial results and prevent pigmentation rebound.
+Daily broad-spectrum SPF 30+, a vitamin C serum, and a gentle retinol are the core at-home products that reinforce professional facial results and help prevent pigmentation rebound.